Extremely-Original-Username/mini-projects--ji/README.md

-# A mixed repo of various doubiously - functional projects.
+# A dump for my small projects.
 No promises that any of these work, will remain working, or have even been implemented.
 Feel free to fork!

 ## Critters